interledger/interledger-website/src/_drafts/interledger-foundation-launches-to-build-more-equitable-and-creative-opportunities-on-the-web.md

-  anywhere, has the potential to increase economic security and opportunity for the 1.7 billion people who lack access to financial accounts and bring them into the fold of the global digital economy,&rdquo; said Kosta Peric, Deputy Director of the <a href="https://www.gatesfoundation.org/our-work/programs/global-growth-and-opportunity/financial-services-for-the-poor">Financial
+  anywhere, has the potential to increase economic security and opportunity for the 1.7 billion people who lack access to financial accounts and bring them into the fold of the global digital economy,&rdquo; said Kosta Peric, Deputy Director of the <a target="_blank" rel="noopener" href="https://www.gatesfoundation.org/our-work/programs/global-growth-and-opportunity/financial-services-for-the-poor">Financial
   Services for the Poor program at the Bill &amp; Melinda Gates Foundation</a>, a member of the Interledger Foundation Board of Directors, and Chair of the Mojaloop Foundation.</p><p>&ldquo;Creating economic fairness and opportunity for the unbanked and vulnerable populations is our highest priority,&rdquo;
-  said Maha Bahou, CEO of Jordan Payments and Clearing Company (JoPACC), and a member of the Interledger Foundation Board of Directors. &ldquo;We are proud to support the Interledger Foundation and its efforts to advance a more inclusive web future where everyone, everywhere can connect and create as part of the global economy.&rdquo;</p><p>&ldquo;The Interledger Foundation and Grant for the Web are dedicated to driving financial inclusion by supporting innovators that have historically been excluded as leaders in emergent technologies.
+  said Maha Bahou, CEO of <a target="_blank" rel="noopener" href="https://www.jopacc.com/Default/En">Jordan Payments and Clearing Company (JoPACC)</a>, and a member of the Interledger Foundation Board of Directors.
+  &ldquo;We are proud to support the Interledger Foundation and its efforts to advance a more inclusive web future where everyone, everywhere can connect and create as part of the global economy.&rdquo;</p><p>&ldquo;The Interledger Foundation and Grant for the Web are dedicated to driving financial inclusion by supporting innovators that have historically been excluded as leaders in emergent technologies.
 Open payment networks on the web can decentralize the privilege associated with monetizing content and we are excited to build a community of web advocates, creators and publishers who are developing powerful solutions to control who benefits from the distribution of their work,&rdquo; said Chris Lawrence, Senior Program Manager, <a href="https://www.grantfortheweb.org/">Grant for the Web</a>, Interledger Foundation.</p><p>&ldquo;Interledger has the potential to revolutionize digital payments and change the economy of the web.
 Along the way, it will